LAST UPDATED: April 25, 2019

 - Protect your car’s finish.
-The best spray wax for cars will prevent your paint and clear coat from oxidizing.
-It will also protect your vehicle from external elements, such as rain, snow, dirt, and grime.
+The best spray wax for cars prevents paint and clear coat from oxidizing.
+It also protects a vehicle from external elements, such as rain, snow, dirt, and grime.

 - Prevent blemishes.
-Car spray adds a layer of protection by blocking blemishes.
+Car spray wax adds a layer of protection that blocks blemishes.
 You can also use it to fill in small scratches that may turn up on your paint.

 - Easy application.
 If you're new to detailing cars, the best quick wax for cars can do the task.
-It's as simple as spraying the product on your paint and wiping it away.
-In some cases, you won't even need to buff the area.
+It's as simple as spraying the formula on your paint and wiping it off.
+In some cases, you don't even need to buff the area.